 Many people question the value of the "everybody gets a trophy" mentality pervasive in youth activities.
 Some challenge the notion that everyone earns an award regardless of effort or contribution.
 But there's another drawback to providing overt reward: It's a form of external motivation.

 What does that mean?
-An external motivation is something overt or tangible.
-In the youth sports world, eternal motivations can include trophies, ribbons, and scholarship.
+External motivation is something overt or tangible.
+In the youth sports world, eternal motivations can include trophies, ribbons, and scholarships.

-Although these external factors have value, they may not offer the same incentive to grow and perform as internal factors do.
+Although these external factors have value, they may not offer the same incentive to grow and perform as internal factors.
 Also, if young athletes feel too much pressure to achieve an external reward, they can start to experience anxiety and depression, keeping them further away from reaching their goals.

 Having fun, expressing creativity, and being autonomous are some of the most potent internal motivators.
 These motivators can keep young athletes participating in sports and help them stay on a course for success.

-When setting goals, remember the acronym "SMART".
+When goal setting, remember the acronym "SMART."
 SMART goals are:

-Specific: A specific goal is clearly defined.
-As an example, a gymnast may want to improve his performance and be more competitive next season.
+- Specific: A specific goal is clearly defined.
+For example, a gymnast may want to improve his performance and be more competitive next season.
 But that is a vague goal.
 A more specific goal is learning new floor exercise skills and competing with a more difficult routine.

-Timely: A timely goal is something that can be achieved in a reasonable amount of time.
+- Timely: A timely goal can be achieved in a reasonable amount of time.
 Although competing at a high school or college level may be an aspiration of some younger athletes, SMART goals will focus on things that can happen in the near term.